Feyzin disaster: Prior to the incident

-The LPG (liquefied petroleum gas) storage spheres were about 450m away from the nearest refinery unit and about 300 m (1,000 feet) from the nearest houses in the village.
+The LPG (liquefied petroleum gas) storage spheres were about 450m (1,500 feet) away from the nearest refinery unit and about 300 m (1,000 feet) from the nearest houses in the village.
 The shortest distance between an LPG sphere and the motorway was 42.4m (138 feet), and the spacings between individual spheres varied from 11.3m (37 feet) to 17.2m (56 feet).
 Each of the spheres were provided with fixed water sprays both at the top and at the mid-height, plus an additional single spray directed towards the bottom connections.

 The explosion

 During the 6 am to 2 pm shift at the factory, workers were required to take a routine sample from each of the LPG storage tanks.
-A team composed of a plant operator, the shift fireman and a laboratory technician were taking a sample from sphere no. 443.
+A team composed of a plant operator, the shift fireman and a laboratory technician were taking a sample from sphere No. 443.
 The operator, due to the fact that he had only a single valve spanner, opened the valves in the incorrect order.
 This caused the release of a small amount of caustic soda and a small amount of gas when he opened the lower valve.
 This prompted the operator to close the valve and then reopen it, leading to only a few drops emerging.
 The upper valve was then opened fully.
 This led to a very powerful jet of propane to rush out.
 This release splashed up from the drain and gave frost burns to the operator on the face and forearm.
 As he recoiled from the flow, the operator partly pulled off the valve handle.
 The fireman, losing sight of the operator, turned on the water supply to the sprays fitted to the sphere and, with the operator, attempted to reposition the valve handle and shut the valve.
 They failed to do so.

 The time was now approximately 06:40.
 The three workers then set off on foot to sound the alarm and seek help (they were afraid of using the telephone or starting up the truck that transported them there in case they set fire to the escaping gas).
 They were successful in raising the alarm, and traffic was stopped on the nearby motorway.
 However, the escaping gas ignited.

-The fire services attended the blaze, but they were not trained in controlling the type of BLEVE fire.
+The fire services attended the blaze, but they were not trained in controlling that type of BLEVE fire.
 While they attempted to cool the surrounding gas spheres, the leaking sphere exploded, killing several firemen.
-The explosion also caused another spheres to topple and leak gas.
+The explosion also caused other spheres to topple and leak gas.